HWeber-tech/emp_proving_ground_v1/docs/operations/runbooks/drift_sentry_response.md

    confirm the `drift_sentry` component status.
 The metadata block includes detector stats and WARN/FAIL counts for direct export into incident updates.
 3. **Correlate with understanding loop** – Inspect the understanding dashboard tile for the affected dimensions.
-If ledger approvals or fast-weight experiments align with the drift spike, coordinate with the adaptation lead before re-enabling promotions.
+If ledger approvals, belief/regime scoring, or fast-weight experiments align with the drift spike, coordinate with the adaptation lead before re-enabling promotions.
+The drift sentry snapshot includes baseline/evaluation stats to speed the comparison.
 4. **Escalate if ALERT** – On ALERT severity the runbook requires notifying the incident response lead, pausing paper-trade promotions, and logging a decision diary entry referencing the drift snapshot ID.